New York mayor, police commissioner sued over clashes at George Floyd protests

 In an interview, he said he still experiences pain from his injuries and for a time was unable to jog or do other exercise.

 “I couldn’t really do anything.
-I couldn’t ride a bike, couldn’t run at all,” he said, noting that only within the last month did he start exercising again.
+I couldn’t ride a bike, couldn’t run at all,” he said, noting that only within the past month did he start exercising again.

 Law enforcement advocates have pointed out that, during the protests, there were numerous incidents of violence against police, leading to aggressive arrests.